LeoZHOU22/CMEECourseWork/miniproject/README.md

 Language Version
 R version 4.1.2
 Python version 3.85
+Python is use for clean the data up and R is for model fitting, analyse and plot.
 Dependencies and Packages

-This project requires the following dependencies/packages in R:
+This project requires the following dependencies/packages in Python and R:

 Pandas

     Version: 1.1.3